khmaladze/e-commerce-shop/server/readme.md

 2. `npm install`
 3. `npm start`

-📑 IT'S IMPORTANT YOU NEED TO CREATE FILE .env and into file change following values (EXAMPLE IN .env.example)
+📑 YOU NEED TO CREATE FILE .env and into file change following values (EXAMPLE IN .env.example)

 1. JWT_SECRET=type_your_jwt_secret
 2. PORT=type_your_port